Silverbullet069/til/llm/prompt-engineering.md

 > [!WARNING]
 >
-> This framework increase your input tokens (also your money) in exchange for unquantifiable performance boost.
-Test it thoroughly.
+> This framework increase your input tokens in exchange for unquantifiable performance boost.
+Make sure you design an empirical test.

 - Product Requirements Document (PRD): define the "what", "for who", "customer's pain", project scope.
 - App Flow Document: chart the user path, breakdown step-by-step of the whole user journey.
 Be painstalking specific.